 For this French toast, brioche slices are soaked in a combination of eggs, milk, heavy cream, sugar, and vanilla.
 They’re then griddled to perfect.
 On top?
 An easy syrup made from Earl Grey tea, sugar, and water.
 Simple elegance.

 When I created this French toast recipe with Earl Grey syrup, I had been trying to come up with an interesting and unique brunch condiment.
 I simply steeped Earl Grey bags in a one-to-one sugar and water solution, and the end result tasted fantastic paired with French toast.
 This easy syrup can be made ahead and rewarmed in a small saucepan or in the microwave when ready to serve.
-Any leftover syrup can be used to sweeten hot tea or stored in the refrigerator for later use.–Geoffrey Zakarian
+Any leftover syrup can be used to sweeten hot tea or stored in the refrigerator for later use.
+Originally published May 23, 2015.–Geoffrey Zakarian

 LC Earl Grey Syrup Note

 We know what you’re thinking.
 And we bet it goes something like, “I better not try the Earl Grey syrup because my kids may turn up their nose at it.”
 Wanna know what we think?
 Yes, they may sniff at it and deign not to try it.
 Yes, you could save yourself the less than 5 minutes of effort it takes to make the Earl Grey syrup and simply make the French toast recipe on its own.
 And yes, you’d be missing out on a true taste sensation if you sacrificed this small pleasure for yourselft.
 So please, for your own sake, relinquish yourself to the aroma of bergamot and just make the syrup already.
 You deserve it.
 Besides, any leftover Earl Grey syrup is lovely with oatmeal, tea, pancakes…we could go on.
 Shall we?
 Or are you convinced?

 - 30 M

 - For the Earl Grey syrup

 - 4 large eggs